Lrozzy/1P1Qm_fork/README.md

     export OMP_PROC_BIND=spread
     export OMP_NUM_THREADS= <N_THREADS>

+Examples of config YAML files can be found in the directory `hydra_configs`.
 In addition, don't forget to set the `PYTHONPATH` environment variable such that it includes the base directory `qae_hep` (or whatever you named it).

 ## Recommended: GPU Training